As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Synthetic gems have the same physical properties, chemical qualities, and visual appearance as the real deal.

-This is due to the fact that synthetic gems are created by taking the knowledge of how the gem is formed naturally thanks to science, finding the same mineral contents as the genuine version needs, and manufacturing it in a reduced amount of time.
+This is because synthetic gems are created by taking the knowledge of how the gem is formed naturally thanks to science, finding the same mineral contents as the genuine version needs, and manufacturing it in less time.
 This can result in an imitation geode or gem that is visibly identical to those created in nature.

-Synthetic gems have recently become more popular, as people have started realizing the harsh reality of the earth’s natural resource depletion.
+Synthetic gems have recently become more popular as people have realized the harsh reality of the earth’s depletion of natural resources.

-Synthetic gems and geodes are also produced with the highest amount of perfection – a level of perfection that is rare in naturally forming geodes.
-This is easier to market and sell quickly, as most people prefer aesthetic perfection as opposed to natural versions – even if they don’t realize it.
+Synthetic gems and geodes are also produced with the highest perfection – a rare perfection in naturally forming geodes.
+This is easier to market and sell quickly, as most people prefer aesthetic perfection over natural versions – even if they don’t realize it.

 Unfortunately, it’s nearly impossible to tell the difference between naturally produced and lab-produced gems and geodes.
 But, if you spot a geode that seems a tad too perfect to have been naturally formed, then odds are that it was probably made in a lab.

 While this is not the ‘real deal, these are not necessarily fake.
-Since they are comprised of the same material compositions, have the same properties, and chemical compounds, they could still technically be seen as real.
+Since they are comprised of the same material compositions and have the same properties and chemical compounds, they could still technically be seen as natural.
 Other than geodes, a relative example of this would be lab-grown diamonds.

-What is fake is the pretense of it being a ‘geode’, since the main factor that defines a geode is the process by which the crystal interior is formed within the cavity without any intervention by humans.
+What is fake is the pretence of it being a ‘geode’ since the main factor that defines a geode is the process by which the crystal interior is formed within the cavity without human intervention.
 In this case, it would be a fake geode with a synthetic, lab-grown interior.

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):